stouffer/ms_abc_networks/ms/ms.md

 set.
 Because each empirical network is in practice a different optimization problem submitted to the ABC routine, and because ABC requires to set the rejection threshold on a per-problem basis, setting a global value was not meaningful.
-To circumvent this problem, we instead selected the posterior distribution as the 500 parameters sets that gave the best scores (*i.e.* above the 95th percentile).
+To circumvent this problem, we instead defined the posterior distribution as the 500 parameters sets that gave the best scores (*i.e.* above the 95th percentile).
 The distribution of distances (*i.e.* how well each point within the posterior distributions actually describes the empirical